cmd-stream/cmd-stream-go/README.md

 # cmd-stream-go and RPC
-If you're already using RPC, cmd-stream-go can enhance performance by providing a faster communication toolб [here's](https://github.com/cmd-stream/cmd-stream-examples-go/tree/main/rpc) an example.
+If you're already using RPC, cmd-stream-go can enhance performance by providing a faster communication tool, [here's](https://github.com/cmd-stream/cmd-stream-examples-go/tree/main/rpc) an example.

 # Network Protocols Support